-Previously, the Centers for Disease Control and Prevention (CDC) recommended a minimum 2-week gap between getting the COVID-19 vaccine and other vaccines.
+Previously, the Centers for Disease Control and Prevention (CDC) recommended a minimum two-week gap between getting the COVID-19 vaccine and other vaccines.

 To help get routine vaccines back on track, the CDC says people can get other vaccines no matter when they get the COVID-19 vaccine.
 You can get another vaccine on the same day as your COVID-19 vaccine.

-The Food and Drug Administration (FDA) has authorized COVID-19 vaccines for Americans ages 12 and older.
+The Food and Drug Administration (FDA) has authorized COVID-19 vaccines for Americans ages 6 months and older.
 The vaccines are safe and effective.
-The vaccines are still safe and effective if you get another vaccine within 2 weeks, the CDC says.
+The vaccines are still safe and effective if you get another vaccine within two weeks, the CDC says.

 Never Miss a Beat!